 Nogo Receptor and Myelin Inhibition

-Nogo and Nogo Receptor antagonists have been tested extensively by us and by others in animal SCI models.
-Molecules with Nogo/NgR1 blocking activity promote the growth of axons in the adult spinal cord and promote recovery of walking performance in injured animals without side-effects.
+Nogo and Nogo Receptor antagonists have been tested extensively by our lab and by others in animal SCI models.
+Molecules with Nogo/NgR1 blocking activity promote the growth of axons in the adult spinal cord and promote recovery of walking performance in injured animals without side effects.
 We have demonstrated benefit in both acute and chronic spinal contusion models with NgR(310)ecto-Fc protein therapy (see below).
 Functional recovery of rats after stroke is also enhanced by this treatment.

 We are working to optimize blockers of this system for clinical use with structural biology, mutagenesis and high-throughput screening methods.
 We are also working to expand knowledge of NgR1-initiated signal transduction.